All sites come with a basic search engine that allows your visitors to quickly find content based on keywords.

 What Content Is Indexed?

 At a high level, a search index is a mapping of keywords to content items.
-When your site indexes a content item, it scans its content to create this index, so that when a visitor searches for a keyword, the site knows which content to show in the search results.
+When your site indexes a A individual item of content.
+For example, a page, a news article, and an event are all content items, which correspond to the Page, News, and Event content types, respectively. , it scans its content to create this index, so that when a visitor searches for a keyword, the site knows which content to show in the search results.
 All text that's included on the full detail page of the content item is typically included in the index, including the title.